 There are two unused audits in the game.
 Audit text starts at 0x491FC:

 S TAKEN DOOR SLAMS

-Usually you can only fight in the hidden Goro's Lair stage when fighting against the hidden characters, Jade, Smoke and Noob Saibot.
-If one uses hacking or cheats to choose the stage in a 2 player game, it will show up on the VS screen as "No Name."
+Usually you can only fight in the hidden Goro's Lair stage when fighting against the hidden characters (Jade, Smoke, and Noob Saibot).
+If one uses hacking or cheats to choose the stage in a two-player game, it will show up on the VS screen as "No Name".

-Johnny Cage was filmed wearing Otomix brand athletic pants with a very visible logo.
-Most of the sprites had this edited out, but when doing Shang Tsung's soul steal fatality, it can still be seen briefly before his corpse withers away.
-Obviously they just forgot to edit this out, as the sprite is only seen in that one specific fatality.
+Johnny Cage was filmed wearing Otomix-brand athletic pants with a very visible logo.
+Most of the sprites had this edited out, but when doing Shang Tsung's soul steal Fatality, it can be seen briefly before his corpse withers away.
+Likely a simple oversight, as the sprite is only ever used in that one specific Fatality.